cube3power/atsd/rule-engine/functions-text.md

 ```
 Removes part of the string `s` that starts with the first occurrence of the given substring `p`.

-If the parameter string `p` is empty `''`/ null / not found, it will return the original string `s` unchanged.
+If the parameter string `p` is empty `''`/ null / not found, the function will return the original string `s` unchanged.

 Example: